 This proposal includes the use and enhancement of an ensemble-based scheme for aerosol data assimilation in which the ER has less experience compared to his extensive knowledge of variational-based methods.
 The use of ensemble, localization and the Kalman filter approach will allow the ER to broaden his knowledge in atmospheric composition DA, through the familiarization and mastering of different techniques, methods and approaches to the DA problem.
-This fellowship will strengthen the position of the ER as a DA expert, while enhancing his knowledge in the characterization of observation and model uncertainty.
-Mastering several techniques will allow him to look for innovative solutions and take the best choice in the implementation of the DA system to fulfil the objectives of this proposal, with a consequent positive impact also on his future career.
+This fellowship will strengthen the position of the ER as a DA expert, but also enhance his knowledge in the characterization of observation and model uncertainty.
+The capacity of mastering several techniques will allow him to look for innovative solutions and take the best choice in the implementation of the DA system to fulfil the objectives of this proposal, with a consequent positive impact also on his future career.